Anatomy of a Murder: Sirhan Sirhan and Robert Kennedy

 All reviews refer to original research statements which have been edited in response to what follows:

-Review 1: Accept work subject to minor revisions of statement
+Review 1: Accept submission subject to minor revisions of written statement.

 This essay film is original in juxtaposing archive footage from the assassination of Robert Kennedy, fiction films on murder-trials, non-fiction films about trauma experienced by soldiers, and more contemporary documentary interviews about the guilt and continued imprisonment of the person convicted of his murder, Sirhan Sirhan.
 It investigates the condition(s) of traumatic, psychotic and hynotic behaviours as it questions both the original conviction and the continuing denial of parole to Sirhan Sirhan, who has now spent over 45 years in prison.